Florida to seek death penalty against man accused of murdering Lyft driver

 Flores was released from a Florida prison in 2017 after serving a year for auto theft, grand theft and illegal possession of a firearm.

-Levin’s family did not immediately respond to a request seeking comment.
+Levin’s family declined to comment on the prosecutor's decision.
 His daughter-in-law is an Associated Press reporter.